rougier/python-opengl/04-maths.rst

 point `(x,w)` in projective space corresponds to the point `x/w` (if `w` ≠ 0) in our unidimensional Euclidean space.
-From this conversion, we can see immediately that there exists actually an infinite set of homogenous coordinates that correspond to a single Cartesian coordinate as illustrated on the figure.
+From this conversion, we can see immediately that there exists actually an infinite set of homogenous coordinates that correspond to a single Cartesian coordinate as illustrated in the figure.

 .. figure:: images/chapter-04/1D-Projection.png
    :figwidth: 100%